rguske/postgresql-writer-k8s-job/README.md

-# postgresql-writer-k8s-job
+# PostgreSQL-Writer Application

-This repo contains a little app which will write data into two PostgreSQL table columns.
+This repo contains a little python application which will write data into two PostgreSQL table columns.
 It can run as a Kubernetes Job.